luis11181/automata-seq/README.md

-# Celullar Automata
+# parallel sand simulator
-Implementation of different celullar automata with SDL2 in C. Developed and tested on Linux, I have no idea how to (if it can be done at all) run it on other operating systems.
+Implementation of a material simulator in C, user can add material and see how they interact over time.

 ## Dependencies
 * GCC